 What is radiofrequency ablation?

-Two diagnostic work-up injections are required prior to performing the radiofrequency ablation procedure to help determine if this procedure is appropriate for you.
+Two test procedures, called diagnostic work-up injections, are required prior to performing the radiofrequency ablation procedure to help determine if it is appropriate for you.
 These injections will need to be completed on separate days.

 What can I expect during the procedure?

 We suggest you take it easy for the remainder of the day.
 You may then resume normal activities the next day.
-You may experience tenderness or aggravated symptoms for several days after the procedure.
-Use ice packs to help with this pain.
+You may experience tenderness or aggravated symptoms for several days after the injection.
+Apply ice packs to help with this pain.

 Some patients may require pain medication for 2 to 3 days after the procedure to help with post-procedure pain.
 Your provider will discuss this with you.
 It may take up to 4-6 weeks to notice benefit from the procedure.

-Facet nerves grow back, and as a result, the effects of this procedure are usually not permanent.
-You may get pain relief for 1 to 2 years.
-If you receive at least 6 months of pain relief, you may repeat the procedure if appropriate.
+Facet nerves eventually grow back, so the effects of this procedure are usually not permanent.
+You may get pain relief for one to two years.
+If you receive at least six months of pain relief, you may repeat the procedure if appropriate.